Sunday, September 18, 2016

 comfortably, while we watched cartoons outside in the park.
 Perfect.

-A wild Austrian neighborhood kid, Hans, hanging around my neck too.
+A wild Austrian kid, Hans, hung around my neck too.

-I hardly know him, but it seemed natural, and no one, least me, objects.
+I hardly know him, but it seemed natural, and no one objects.

 It was a warm night, with a cool breeze.
 Full harvest moon!
 No bugs!